Pavel Panchekha

 So what can we do instead?

 In CSS specifically, a lot of the problems in CSS layout are problems more precisely in "Flow layout", the default layout mode which is optimized around layout out text in a standard Western style.
-What's fine for text isn't good for applications, and doing UI design using text formatting tools like floats and clear was never going to be simple and intuitive.
+What's fine for text isn't good for applications, and doing UI design using text formatting tools like floats and clearance was never going to be simple and intuitive.
 By contrast, newer layout modes like Flex-box and Grid are maybe a bit more complex off the bat, but once you grasp the mental model are quite intuitive with far fewer sharp edges.

 So I think in fact the solution is what the CSS committee has been doing, standardizing new and more intuitive layout modes optimized for the specific types of layouts being poorly served by what currently exists.
 With just a bit of effort, those new layout modes can be intuitive, with few edge cases, while still building in a lot of implicit knowledge around, for example, how to respond to container size changes or handle content that is too big or too small.